telefonicaid/netphony-network-protocols/README.md

 - License is now Apache 2.0
 - BPG-LS Tested with Juniper MX routers
 - Various bugfixes in BGP-LS
+- 5GEX extensions to carry IT information in BGP-LS (propietary)

 ## Compilation and use